What to Do If Your Child is In-toeing

 If your child shows signs of metatarsus adductus or in-toeing, don’t despair.
 We can keep a watchful eye on your child’s development and take action if necessary to ensure it does not become a chronic problem in their future.
 We are also experts in diagnosing and treating a variety of other childhood foot deformities as well—all with the same attentive care and compassion.

-Call our Mission Viejo office at (949) 364-9255 (WALK) to schedule an appointment with us.
+Call our Ladera Ranch office at (949) 364-9255 (WALK) to schedule an appointment with us.
 If you prefer to reach us electronically, please feel free to fill out our online contact form instead.